 - Formal Performance Evaluation.
 This meeting is typically held semi-annually or annually.
 Ideally, in advance of the meeting, the employee is requested to write an evaluation of their own performance and the company’s performance over a defined period.

-- Routine One-on-Ones.
-A One-on-One meeting between a manager and subordinate is an opportunity for the manager to discuss priorities and to receive feedback from staff.
+- Regular One-on-Ones.
+A one-on-one meeting between a manager and subordinate is an opportunity for the manager to discuss priorities and to receive feedback from staff.
 These meetings should be regularly scheduled, rarely missed, and conducted in person whenever possible.
 About 1/3 of the agenda should be reserved for the employee to provide open feedback to the manager.

 - Exit Interview: The exit interview is another opportunity to involve an unbiased third party.
 Best in class companies are almost never surprised when an employee leaves the organization.
 Between informal chats and formal meetings, managers should be well aware of how their staff are feeling.
 In most cases, departure is either a last resort for dealing with irreconcilable differences, or part of a mutually developed plan for the staff’s career advancement.
 Whatever the circumstances, the exit interview is the final opportunity for that employee to effect positive meaningful change on the organization.